Kurt-t/Leetcode/README.md

 # Leetcode Practice
 The first round of practice will be done in terms of algorithms and data structures.
-The language is Python written as Jupyter notebook.
+The language is Python written in Jupyter notebook.